 Additionally, because the incision for a laser-assisted surgery is only about three-quarters of an inch, the risk of infection is extremely low.
-Endoscopic procedures also require only local anesthesia and deep IV sedation, which eliminates the complications associated with general anesthesia.

 To learn more about a minimally invasive back operation from Laser Spine Institute (LSI), contact us today.
 We can also provide you with a free review of your MRI or CT scan.